LGBT Resources – For Us, By Us, To Us!

 Many LGBT people in Indian metros and towns depend on the internet to find support groups, social lists, and partners for dating, relationships or sex.
-Unfortunately, this has also been accompanied by an increase in extortion of gay and bisexual men who use sites such as PlanetRomeo and Yahoo’s chat rooms.
-Here in Chennai, as well as in other cities such as Mumbai, Hyderabad, Bangalore and Delhi, there are increasing numbers of such instances.
+Unfortunately, this has also been accompanied by an increase in extortion of gay and bisexual men who use sites such as PlanetRomeo and Yahoo’s chat rooms [ed. and more recently, apps such as Grindr].
+Here in Chennai, as well as in other cities such as Mumbai, Hyderabad, Bangalore and Delhi, there are continually increasing numbers of such instances.

 A typical example goes like this: extortionist goes online with an attractive profile, and chats up an unsuspecting gay/ bisexual man.
 After some initial conversation and flirtation, the extortionist invites the man to his ‘home’ for sex.
 Upon reaching, and sometimes after engaging in preliminary making-out, the man finds out that the tables have been abruptly turned, and the extortionist makes him hand over money, jewellery, or fetch additional money.
 Often, a few accomplices of the extortionist enter the scene, use physical and emotional violence on the man, strip him of his valuable possessions.
 In some instances, they have even taken their victims to the nearest ATM and have made them withdraw all the cash in their accounts and hand over to them.
 The extortionist uses threats to ‘out’ the often-closeted gay/ bi man to his family, employer and/ or college to get the man to give him money.
 He might also have come into possession of photographs of the man he is luring, and threatens him with widespread ‘out’-ing on the internet.